fluent-org/fluent-windows/packages/fluent-ui.com/src/docs/components/Icon/README.md

 # Icon

-Based on the extension of [Micon](https://github.com/xtoolkit/Micon), thanks Micon!
+Based on the extension of [Micon](https://github.com/xtoolkit/Micon).

 <IconTemplate />